 For the case of Godeaux surfaces with trivial torsion, we know the examples due to Barlow \cite{BaSC}, Craighero-Gattazzo \cite{CG} (see also \cite{RTU}), and Lee-Park type of constructions (cf. \cite{LP}).
 Catanese and LeBrun \cite{CL} proved that the Barlow surface belongs to an irreducible component of dimension 8, and Catanese and Pignatelli \cite{CP} proved the same for the Craighero-Gattazzo surface.

-Besides the work of several other authors, these cases $n=2,1$ are still open (at the time of submitting this paper, Schreyer and Stenger put out a preprint \cite{SS} claiming the construction of an 8-dimensional family of simply connected Godeaux surfaces, but without obtaining a full classification).
+Besides the work of several other authors, these cases $n=2,1$ are still open.
+Schreyer and Stenger \cite{SS} constructed an 8-dimensional family of simply connected Godeaux surfaces, but without obtaining a full classification.